I’m a BricsCAD beginner where do I start?

 AutoCAD® users, wondering if you have to start from scratch?

 So, you’ve spent years learning AutoCAD and hesitate at the thought of starting again from nothing?
 Check out Heidi’s journey through BricsCAD.
 She documents her transition from AutoCAD to BricsCAD in a series of engaging and entertaining blog posts.
+You can also download the free, 350-page guidebook.

 What’s this Quad thing?
 How do I turn it off?